mich1498/MiniPlaces_challenge-/README.md

 # cs838
-Assignments for CS838 at UW-Madison
+Mini Project for CS838 at UW-Madison